-If a student needs MAT 1110 or higher, he/she must take the Calculus Readiness Exam part of the math placement test.
+If a student needs MAT 1110 or higher, he/she must take the Calculus Readiness Exam section of the math placement test.

 Faculty are required to maintain office hours that provide the student with reasonable opportunities to schedule necessary meetings.
 (The Faculty Handbook stipulates that 7 office hours per week during fall and spring semesters [5 hours per week during summer semesters] shall be required of all faculty members – Faculty Handbook, section 5.4).

-A full-time student takes between 12 and 18 hours each semester.
+A full-time student takes between 12 and 18 hours each fall/spring semester.
 Hours in excess of 18 are considered an overload.
 A student wanting to take an overload should complete the Overload Request in their Appalnet account.
-Permission will be granted within the following parameters, although exceptional circumstances are also considered:
+Permission for fall/spring (for each summer term) will be granted within the following parameters, although exceptional circumstances are also considered: